dickymoore/Douglas/README.md

 Exit conditions are evaluated after each loop iteration.
 Configure `loop.max_iterations` to cap the number of passes while still exiting early when conditions like `tests_pass` or `ci_pass` are satisfied.

+### Push/PR policy

+Control when Douglas pushes commits or opens pull requests with `push_policy`:

+- `per_feature` – push after each feature is finished (default).
+- `per_bug` – push once a bug fix is completed.
+- `per_epic` – defer until an entire epic is ready.
+- `per_sprint` – hold changes locally and push/PR on the final sprint day.

+When a policy defers release (for example `per_sprint`), the loop logs why the push or PR step was skipped so you know the decision was intentional.

 ## Architecture Overview